When things change fast and new challenges arrive, sometimes going back to basics is best.

 When your team is in the same office, leading them is simple – everyone is there and usually available.
 In-person conversations benefit from body language cues to help you understand how your words are received.
 It’s easier to check how things are going because you’re all in the same place.
 There is a palpable connection when you speak face to face.

-Now we’re facing a hybrid world.
-Big Zoom meetings are here to stay.
-Some people are back in the office.
-Some are at home.
+Now, we’re facing a hybrid world.
+Zoom meetings are here to stay.
+Some people are back in the office; some are at home.
 Maybe on different days.
-Sometimes your team members are visible, and sometimes they are not.
+Sometimes your team members are visible and sometimes they are not.
 And there is a real challenge to staying focused in online meetings, which allow many distractions, especially if microphones are turned off.

 Leaders are strategists.
 They provide direction and meaning.
 They make choices about who and what to invest in; how to ensure that the focus of all the individuals in their team is aligned with the organisational goals and strategies.

 Leaders are communicators and influencers.
 They build mutually beneficial relationships and work with key stakeholders both internally and externally.

 Leaders are coaches.
 They mentor and develop every individual on their team.
 When they achieve their full potential, your business delivers results.